acloudmovingby/graph-builder-game/README.md

 # What Tools
 I've been trying lots of different tool types (see below), and these are my findings:
 * What tool is best really depends on what kind of graph you're building (sparsely connected, nearly complete, a tree, etc.)
 * Fewer, less "efficient" tools are better than too many tools: feature bloat is dangerous, not just because users get confused but it also multiplies all the interactions and tech debt you have to deal with.
+For example, Figma, a professional design tool designed specifically for tasks like designing vector art, has only 3 (!) tools to edit vectors.
+That's it!
+3!
+There's something to learn from that.

 # Tool Examples
 I gave a little bounce to the nodes, but the real goal was to be able to make nodes with a single click--and pepper the screen with them quickly if I wanted to.